lemotdesign/one-click-hugo-cms/site/content/post/what-do-termites-look-like.md

 3. **Reproductive Termites**: These include the king, queen, and alates (winged termites).
 The queen is much larger than the other termites and can live for several years, laying thousands of eggs.
 Alates are the ones you might see during certain times of the year when they swarm to start new colonies.

 ![Termite Life Cycle Australia](img/3.png)

-### What to do if you think you have found termites?

-1. **Don’t Disturb Them**: Avoid disturbing the termites.
-This can cause them to scatter potentially making it harder to eradicate them.
-2. **Call a Professional Termite Expert**: Professional pest controllers have the skills, experience, and equipment necessary to effectively deal with termite problems.
-They can assess the situation, identify the termite species, and determine the best course of action.
-3. **Send us a photo**: For clear confirmation with an expert, send us a photo for quick and free identification.

-### Here are some more useful pages you might want to check:

-1. What are the signs of Termites
-2. The Three Step Process if you have Termites
-3. Best Way to Treat Termites